 Founder of the Area Teatrale – Accademia Recitazione Torino.
 Co-founder of the Italo-French film production company Marie Mariad Cinema.
 Acting teacher and voice educator, director, actor, author, and voice-over artist.
 He is registered with the Order of Publicist Journalists.
 Author of the podcasts "Lettere dal Passato" and "Misteri e Delitti - Storie di Crimini Veri."
 Passionate about drawing and painting.

-Vocal Coach and Voice Educator
+Vocal Coach and Vocal Educator

-Theater and Directing
+Theater and Direction

-Primarily active in theater, he is the author, director, and protagonist of numerous plays.
-Among his most important works: Che Dio ce la mandi buona!, a brilliant comedy performed with fast-paced rhythms and amusing characterizations, set in the apartment of engineer Giorgio Blasetti and his wife Carla, who, having no children, seeks a deeper bond with their housemaid beyond the usual employer-employee relationship; the drama Parlami di mio padre, which tells the story of the final days of alcoholic jazz drummer Patryk Nowak and the conflict between his young partner and his lesbian daughter.
-He also wrote, directed, and performed L’arte in soffitta, a comedic play enriched by the protagonists' ability to address the difficult theme of unemployment, particularly in the artistic field.
-Additionally, he wrote and directed Goda di sotto – un paesino d’Italia, a comedy that received warm applause from the audience at the Piccolo Regio Theater in Turin, where it debuted.
-He also wrote and directed Liberi tutti!, a comedy with elements of social and psychological satire, set in a mental asylum in 1945; Teatro e Follia, another lively and ironic comedy exploring interpersonal dynamics within a struggling theater company due to the absence of its key actor; and Il nipote buddista, a comedy set in an atmosphere of frenzy and confusion leading up to Enrica's wedding, the youngest daughter.
+Especially active in theater, he is the author, director, and star of numerous plays.
+His most notable works include: Che Dio ce la mandi buona!, a brilliant comedy performed with a fast pace and hilarious characterizations, set in the apartment of engineer Giorgio Blasetti and his wife Carla, who, childless, seeks a relationship with her housekeeper that goes beyond the usual relationship with a housekeeper; the drama Parlami di mio padre, which recounts the final days of alcoholic jazz drummer Patryk Nowak and the conflict between his young partner and her homosexual daughter.
+He also wrote, directed, and starred in L’arte in soffitta, a comic text enhanced by the protagonists' ability to address a difficult topic: unemployment, especially in the artistic field; He also wrote and directed Goda di sotto – un paesino d'Italia, a hilarious comedy that received warm applause on several occasions from the audience at the Teatro Piccolo Regio in Turin, where it premiered.
+He also wrote and directed Liberi tutti!, a comedy with elements of social and psychological satire, set in a mental asylum in 1945; Teatro e Follia, another lively and ironic comedy that explores the interpersonal dynamics within a theater company struggling due to the absence of its key actor; and Il nipote buddhista, a comedy unfolding amidst the frenzy and confusion surrounding the wedding of Enrica, the youngest daughter; and director of the comedy Toc Toc, written by Laurent Baffie and starring as Dr. Federico Palomero, the psychotherapist to whom patients with obsessive-compulsive disorder turn, who himself suffers from Tourette's syndrome.
+He is also the author of Aspettando il caffè (Waiting for Coffee), a play loosely based on Samuel Beckett's "Waiting for Godot": a one-act play in four movements, set in the present day.
+Two men in their thirties meet in a half-empty bar on an ordinary afternoon.
+The world outside flows, but for them it seems to stand still, and in this pause they begin to question the meaning of life, identity, the illusion of time, love, death, and God.

 Film and Television

-On television, he has appeared in various Rai productions: he played the forensic doctor in Non Uccidere 2 (Rai 2) alongside Miriam Leone, a priest in Fuoriclasse 2 (Rai 1) with Luciana Littizzetto, and Raffaello, Gualtiero’s father, in Altri Tempi (Rai 1), directed by Marco Turco, starring Vittoria Puccini and Stefania Rocca.
-He was also part of the show Stasera CasaMika (Rai 2), directed by Fabio Calvi, and the Telecom Italia sitcom Navigare Insieme.
-He worked with BRW Filmland for the Esselunga commercial, portraying Caprotti, directed by Antony Marc Hoffman, and appeared in the music video Sing-hiozzo by Negramaro, directed by Paolo Ameli.
-He collaborated with Mediaset for the show Forum on Canale 5.
-He voiced the boss in the film Sotto lo stesso cielo by Mary Griggion and lent his voice to the multimedia project Connecting Wine.
-Additionally, he acted in two corporate films for IVECO and played Alfredo’s father in the short film Alfredo, produced by the Scuola Holden in Turin.
+On television, he has appeared in several Rai productions: he played the coroner in Non Uccidere 2 (Rai 2) alongside Miriam Leone, a priest in Fuoriclasse 2 (Rai 1) with Luciana Littizzetto, and Raffaello, Gualtiero's father, in Altri Tempi (Rai 1), directed by Marco Turco, with Vittoria Puccini and Stefania Rocca.
+He also appeared in the show Stasera CasaMika (Rai 2), directed by Fabio Calvi, and the Telecom Italia sitcom Navigare Insieme.
+He worked with BRW Filmland on the Esselunga commercial, playing Caprotti, directed by Antony Marc Hoffman, and appeared in Negramaro's music video "Sing-hiozzo," directed by Paolo Ameli.

 Cinema

-He is a co-founder of the Italo-French film production company Marie Mariad Cinema.
-He has directed and produced several short films, including: Maschere, Piacere Greta, Un’altra partita and Impara a bussare.
+He is a founding member of the Italian-French film production company Marie Mariad Cinema.
+He has directed and produced several short films, including: "Maschere," "Piacere Greta," "Un'altra partita," and "Impara a bussare."

 Radio